 Check out the round-ups below for other After Effects projects that give you a headstart in creating your next video.
 You'll see that the best way to work in After Effects is to use a template or script to save hours of design work.

-- Adobe After Effects30 After Effects Video Intro Templates: For Your Startup BusinessSean Hodge
+- Adobe After Effects30+ After Effects Video Intro Templates (Downloads for Your Company 2020)Sean Hodge

 - Video20 Modern and Minimalist After Effects Templates for Your Inspiration in 2020Andrew Childress